A few nice credit rating images I found:

 Image by Powerhouse Museum Collection

-Format: Glass plate damaging.
+Format: Glass plate negative.

-Rights Info: No recognized restrictions about publication.
+Rights Info: No known restrictions on publication.

 Repository: Tyrrell Photographic Collection, Powerhouse Museum www.powerhousemuseum.com/collection/database/collection=The_Tyrrell_Photographic